hnrobert/sslly-nginx/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- SSL certificates for your domains
+- SSL certificates for your domains (optional - service can run in HTTP-only mode)
 - Running applications on local ports

 ### Installation